Kithraya/Array-ForEach-Extension/README.md

 ### Foreach also iterates over strings.

-As strings are immutable, `foreach` internally converts any string to an array of characters via `String.split('')`, and sets the `this` scope as the array-of-strings for easy modification.
+As strings are immutable, `foreach` internally converts any string to array form via `String.split('')`, and sets `this` to that array for easy modification.

 ```javascript
 var str = foreach('ABCDE', function(v,i,s) {